Alex-Linhares/FARGonautica/README.md

 Find Dr. Mahabal in  [Google Scholar](https://scholar.google.com.br/citations?user=67MnndUAAAAJ&hl=en&oi=ao)  |  [Academia.edu](https://google.academia.edu/AbhijitMahabal)

 One of the goals of this project is to design and implement a computer program that can extend integer sequences intelligently, and the project has resulted in the creation of the program named ―Seqsee‖ (pronounced ―sexy‖).
 Seqsee can extend a wide range of cognitively interesting sequences, including the following sequence (Seqsee is presented the sequence without the groupings indicated by the parentheses):

     ( (1) ) ( (1) (1 2) ) ( (1) (1 2) (1 2 3) )

 If people are shown this sequence (without the parentheses), they quickly form a group consisting of the three initial ―1‖s, but then realize that each plays a slightly different role in the sequence.
 Like people, Seqsee is initially distracted by the three consecutive ―1‖s, but gradually figures out that the second ―1‖ is an ascending group, and that the initial ―1‖ is an ascending group made up of one ascending group.

-Architecturally, Seqsee is a descendant of Hofstadter & Mitchell‘s computer program Copycat, and adds several novel features that allow it to easily modify behavior in response to its recent perceptions, to form specific expectations such as ―an ascending group is likely to be located here‖, to more quickly understand sequences having previously seen similar sequences, to see an entity as something else, and to do all this without the use of brute force.
+Architecturally, Seqsee is a descendant of Hofstadter & Mitchell‘s computer program Copycat, and adds several novel features that allow it to easily modify behavior in response to its recent perceptions, to form specific expectations such as an ascending group is likely to be located here, to more quickly understand sequences having previously seen similar sequences, to see an entity as something else, and to do all this without the use of brute force.

-Seqsee uses several ideas in achieving its goals: William James‘ notions of the fringe and the stream of thought; analogies between objects; categorization and labeling of objects and of situations, and the detection of categories without using brute-force tests for all sorts of categories; the notion of context which influences and is influenced by perception; the notion, similar to affordances, of the ―action fringe‖ of an object; and a category-based long-term memory.
+Seqsee uses several ideas in achieving its goals: William James‘ notions of the fringe and the stream of thought; analogies between objects; categorization and labeling of objects and of situations, and the detection of categories without using brute-force tests for all sorts of categories; the notion of context which influences and is influenced by perception; the notion, similar to affordances, of the action fringe of an object; and a category-based long-term memory.

-The dissertation (Available here and in [Dr. Mahabal's website](http://www.amahabal.com/files/Seqsee--doublesided.pdf) describes the program and its principles, which are much more general than integer-sequence extrapolation, and compares its performance with human performance.
+The dissertation (Available [here](/Literature) and in [Dr. Mahabal's website](http://www.amahabal.com/files/Seqsee--doublesided.pdf) describes the program and its principles, which are much more general than integer-sequence extrapolation, and compares its performance with human performance.

 Seqsee is written in Perl and a new version is written in Python and the code is maintained by Dr. Mahabal---which is why we do not provide the code in this git repo.
 For the latest versions, see:

 [Perl version, original project](https://github.com/amahabal/Seqsee)

 [Python version being rewritten](https://github.com/amahabal/Pyhttps://scholar.google.com.br/scholar?hl=en&q=Francisco+Lara-Dammer&btnG=&as_sdt=1%2C5&as_sdtp=&oq=francisco+Seqsee)

 PROJECT: George
 ---